rhinstaller/python-simpleline/doc/api/screen.rst

 to a screen.
 The screen needs to react upon user input and return one of the options from the :class:`InputState` enum or the user input string.

-To accept the user input, :attr:`InputState.PROCESSED` should be returned.
-In this case the :class:`UIScreen` needs to :meth:`close <UIScreen.close>` the screen or :meth:`redraw <UIScreen.redraw>` it, otherwise it will stay in an infinite loop.
+To accept the user input, :attr:`InputState.PROCESSED`, :attr:`InputState.PROCESSED_AND_REDRAW` or :attr:`InputState.PROCESSED_AND_CLOSE` should be returned.
+Addition to accepting user input the :attr:`InputState.PROCESSED_AND_REDRAW` value will also redraw active screen and :attr:`InputState.PROCESSED_AND_CLOSE` will close active screen.
+However, if :attr:`InputState.PROCESSED` is used then the developer is responsible for not ending in frozen application.
+The :meth:`UIScreen.refresh` or the :meth:`UIScreen.close` methods must be called manually.

 In case the user input is invalid, the :attr:`InputState.DISCARDED` value should be returned.
 This will reject the user input and wait for another attempt.
 The :class:`UIScreen.refresh`